ruslo/CGold/docs/overview/cmake-can-not.rst

 Internally, :ref:`CMake <CMake>` saves the full paths to each of the sources, so it's not possible to generate a project then share it between several developers.
-In other words, you can't be "the CMake person" who will generate seperate projects for those who use Xcode and those who use Visual Studio.
+In other words, you can't be "the CMake person" who will generate separate projects for those who use Xcode and those who use Visual Studio.
 All developers in the team should be aware of how to generate projects using CMake.
 In practice it means they have to know which CMake arguments to use, some basic examples being ``cmake -H. -B_builds -GXcode`` and ``cmake -H. -B_builds "-GVisual Studio 12 2013"`` for Xcode and Visual Studio, respectively.
-Additionaly, they must understand the :ref:`changes they must make in their workflow <affecting workflow>`.
+Additionally, they must understand the :ref:`changes they must make in their workflow <affecting workflow>`.
 As a general rule, developers should make an effort to learn the tools used in making the code they wish to utilize.
 Only when providing an end product to users is it your responsibility to generate user-friendly installers like ``*.msi`` instead of